sst/guide/_examples/how-to-use-event-bus-in-your-serverless-app.md

 lang: en
 index: 6
 type: async
 description: In this example we will look at how to use event bus in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the sst.Api and sst.EventBus to create a simple checkout system.
+We'll be using the Api and EventBus to create a simple checkout system.
 short_desc: A simple EventBridge system with EventBus.
 repo: eventbus
 ref: how-to-use-event-bus-in-your-serverless-app